 Most mortgage lenders require proof of homeowners insurance.
-However, you may need more home insurance coverage from Geico if you live in an area where floods, earthquakes or other natural disasters might occur.
+However, you may need more home insurance coverage from Geico if you live in an area where floods, earthquakes, or other natural disasters might occur.

-What Geico Home Insurance Covers:
+Geico Home Insurance Coverage

-Damage to your home.
+- Damage to your home.
 This may include apartments, condos and manufactured homes as well as permanent structures on your property.

-Damage to personal belongings.
+- Damage to personal belongings.
 This may include damage to furniture, clothing and electronics.

-Theft of jewelry.
-This includes stolen not lost jewelry worth roughly $500 $2,000.
+- Theft of jewelry.
+This includes stolen - not lost - jewelry worth roughly $500 $2,000.

-Personal liability exposure.
+- Personal liability exposure.
 This may include coverage for medical bills or legal fees in the event a visitor hurts themselves in your home or on a property you rent out.

-Additional costs you may incur due to a covered loss.
+- Additional costs you may incur due to a covered loss.
 This may include a temporary residence or rental car if your home is uninhabitable or your car is damaged due to a cause specified in your policy.

-You can get a free homeowners insurance quote for your home, condo or apartment online or by phone at 1 800 841 2964.
+You can get a free homeowners insurance quote for your home, condo, or apartment online or by phone at 1 800 841 2964.